danielplohmann/smda/README.md

  * pdbparse (currently as fork from https://github.com/VPaulV/pdbparse to support Python3)

 ## Version History
+ * 2024-02-15: v1.13.13 - Fixed issue where `nesting_depth` was not calculated in SmdaFunction when a version was not recognized (THX to @ malwarefrank!)
  * 2024-02-02: v1.13.12 - Versions might be non-numerical, addressed that in SmdaFunction.
  * 2024-01-23: v1.13.11 - Introduced indicator in SmdaConfig for compatibility of instruction escaping.
  * 2024-01-23: v1.13.10 - Parsing of PE files should work again with lief >=0.14.0.